Photo:

 ApparitionsLights flickeringPhantom voicesCold spotsSensed presence

 Grace Brown's presence at Big Moose Inn is among the most well-documented and compassionately described hauntings in the Adirondacks.
-Visitors, staff, and overnight guests consistently report encounters with her apparition, characterized by a profound emotional dimension—a spirit burdened by tragedy and loss.
+Visitors, staff, and overnight guests consistently report encounters with her apparition, characterized by a strong emotional dimension—a spirit burdened by tragedy and loss.

 The most common reports describe Grace appearing along the shoreline of Big Moose Lake, particularly during dusk and evening hours when the light conditions mirror the circumstances of her death.
 Witnesses describe her as a translucent female figure dressed in early 20th-century clothing, her appearance marked by sadness and emotional distress.
 Some accounts note that she appears younger than her actual age at death (20 years old), suggesting a manifestation fixed at a particular moment of trauma.